dotnet/AspNetCore.Docs/aspnetcore/performance/memory.md

 Some .NET Core objects rely on native memory.
 Native memory can **not** be collected by the GC.
 The .NET object using native memory must free it using native code.

 .NET provides the <xref:System.IDisposable> interface to let developers release native memory.
-Even if <xref:System.IDisposable.Dispose*> is not called, correctly implemented classes call `Dispose` when the [finalizer](/dotnet/csharp/programming-guide/classes-and-structs/destructors) runs.
+Even if <xref:System.IDisposable.Dispose%2A> is not called, correctly implemented classes call `Dispose` when the [finalizer](/dotnet/csharp/programming-guide/classes-and-structs/destructors) runs.

 Consider the following code: